nachocaru/xaprb.com/content/blog/2010-05-06-maatkit-learns-how-to-map-reduce.md

   - SQL
   - Tools
 ---
 The May release of Maatkit included a new feature in mk-query-digest.
 This allows you to process queries in many pieces, write out intermediate results, and then combine the pieces in a separate step.
-Maybe it&#8217;s not exactly map-reduce, but it makes a good headline.
+Maybe it's not exactly map-reduce, but it makes a good headline.

 The purpose is to enable query analysis across an arbitrarily large group of servers.
 Process queries on all of them, ship the results to a central place, and then combine them together.
 Pre-processing the results has some nice benefits, such as reduced bandwidth requirements, speeding up processing by doing it in parallel, and reducing the workload on the central aggregator.
 One Percona customer with many MySQL instances is trying this out.